nasa/astrobee_gds/docs/teleoperate_tab.md

  Robot Software and there is no scheduled implementation date.
 To command Astrobee to dock, please use the manual Dock command on the Miscellaneous Commands tab, or on the Debugging tab.)

+## Relative Commanding ##

+The **Relative Commanding subtab** (`gov.nasa.arc.verve.freeflyer.workbench.parts.standard.RelativeCommandingPart.java`) sends commands that move the position and orientation of the selected Astrobee, using relative coordinates (framename = body).
+Widgets in this subtab are created in `RelativeCommandingPartCreator.java`.

+  The Relative Commanding subtab is the same as the Bee Commanding subtab, except that it is bound to `gov.nasa.arc.verve.robot.freeflyer.parts.RobotPartRelativeDraggablePreview` and the **Move Relative button** sends
+`MOBILITY_METHOD_SIMPLEMOVE6DOF` with frame set to "body".

-## Relative Commanding
+## Relative Commanding Text

 The <b>Relative Commanding</b> subtab
-(`gov.nasa.arc.verve.freeflyer.workbench.parts.standard.RelativeCommanding.java`)
+(`gov.nasa.arc.verve.freeflyer.workbench.parts.standard.RelativeCommandingText.java`)
 is not included in the Crew Control Station; it is intended for use by engineers only.
-It has these sections:

-### Initialization
-The <b> Initialization section</b> includes the Grab Control button discussed above.

-### Input
+It has ten commanding textbox-button pairs.
+There are ten pairs to allow the user to queue up relative commands for an efficient activity.

-The <b>Input section</b> in the Relative Commanding subtab has a textbox that allows the user to input a position relative to the robot's current position.
-The input needs to take the form "x, y, z, qx, qy, qz, qw". x, y, z are distances in meters along the robot's forward, right, and down axes, and qx, qy, qz, qw are components of a quaternion relative to Astrobee's current position.
+Each **textbox** allows the user to input a position relative to the robot's current position.
+The input must take the form "x, y, z, qx, qy, qz, qw". x, y, z are distances in meters along the robot's forward, right, and down axes, and qx, qy, qz, qw are components of a quaternion relative to Astrobee's current position.

-### Commands

-The <b> Commands section</b> in the Docking subtab has buttons to send commands to the selected Astrobee.
-It includes:

-*The <b>Station Keep Bee</b> button commands the Astrobee to cancel any movement commands and station keep at its current position. (`MOBILITY_METHOD_STOPALLMOTION`)
-<li> The <b> Move </b> button commands the Astrobee to move to the position specified in the
+Each **Move Relative** button commands the Astrobee to move to the position specified in its corresponding textbox.
-Input textbox. (`MOBILITY_METHOD_SIMPLEMOVE6DOF` with frame set to "body")
+(`MOBILITY_METHOD_SIMPLEMOVE6DOF` with frame set to "body")

 ## Interactive Map